Kobe Nunobiki Ropeway 神戸布引ロープウェイ

 Get a stunning city view on the ropeway

-Departing from Shin-Kobe Station, the Shin-Kobe Ropeway is one of three services that transports visitors along the southern slopes of Kobe's neighboring Rokko mountain chain.
+The Kobe Nunobiki Ropeway is one of three services that transports visitors along the southern slopes of Kobe's neighboring Rokko mountain chain.

 While scaling the mountainside on the ropeway, views of the stunning Nunobiki Waterfall unfold, making it a great way to take in the city's beauty.
 When the weather permits, you can see as far as the Seto Inland Sea and the western part of Osaka.

-The Nunobiki Herb Garden
+The Kobe Nunobiki Herb Gardens

 Close to the top of the ropeway climb lies the entranceway to the Nunobiki Herb Garden, one of Japan's largest herb gardens.
-In addition to a vast collection of herbs and seasonal flowers, the garden is home to a glass house growing exotic fruits, like guava and papaya, all year.
+In addition to a vast collection of herbs and seasonal flowers, the garden is home to a glass house growing exotic fruits, like guava and banana, all year.

 Trails around and stunning night views from the observation deck